 Because of our commitment to both the environment and our customers, every gallon of heating oil we purchase is ultra-low-sulfur heating oil, which has 99% less sulfur in it than standard heating oil.

-Widespread use of ultra-low sulfur diesel combined with new emissions-control technologies can reduce emissions to as much as 90% below the levels of typical diesel fuel, according the U.S. Environmental Protection Agency (EPA).
+According to the U.S. Environmental Protection Agency, widespread use of ultra-low sulfur oil, combined with new emissions-control technologies, can reduce emissions to as much as 90% below the levels of typical diesel fuel.

 Here are some things you can do to save energy all year round!

 Lower your thermostat from 72°F to 68°F for eight hours a day, and you’ll save as much as 10% on energy costs.
 Every degree you lower your thermostat could save you about 3% on your heating bill.

 Winterize windows with weatherstripping (for all moveable joints) and caulk (for nonmoving parts).
 Also, use a window kit to insulate the inside of your windows to keep them energy efficient.

 Change your heating system filter once a month.